 VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

-Coat Color
+Canine Coat Color

 VetGen DNA CHROMAGENE Coat Color Testing

-For many years geneticists and breeders have been aware of several "loci" that are responsible for the color patterns we see in dogs and other mammals.
-Each of these loci are known to be responsible for one or more traits either independently, or in conjunction with another locus.
+For many years geneticists and breeders have been aware of several locations on the chromosomes, or loci, which are responsible for the color patterns we see in dogs and other mammals.
+As with all genetic traits, every animal inherits one copy of each locus from each of its parents.
+Each of these loci is responsible for one or more traits either independently, or in conjunction with another locus.
 All of them act on the pathways that produce the two major pigments, phaeomelanin and eumelanin, or affect the distribution of those pigments.
-The familiar examples are B (brown), E (extension), D (dilution), A (agouti), M (merle), C (chinchilla) and so on.
-Over the past several years, scientists at Vetgen and elsewhere have determined the actual genes associated with many of these loci, and identified the mutations responsible for the different versions (alleles) of these genes.
-Due to the complex interactions of these genes, it is possible for dogs to carry hidden colors.
-The fruit of this work are the tests available for many of the common coat colors and traits.

 E locus

-Test for e
+Test for comprehensive E locus

 Analysis proves absence or presence of the mutation typically responsible for yellow, lemon, red, cream, apricot and some white in at least the following breeds and all dogs with these breeds in their lineage:

-Test for EM
+Test for Em

-Analysis reveals whether a dog with a mask has one or two copies of this version of the extension locus.
+sAnalysis reveals whether a dog with a mask has one or two copies of this version of the extension locus.
 Animals with a single copy can produce offspring with or without a mask, while those with two copies will only produce masked offspring.
 The test may also be applied to black dogs where it may not be possible to tell if there is a mask.
 It may be present in the following breeds and all dogs with them in their lineage:

-Afghan, Belgian Shepherd, Boxer, Bull Mastiff, Cairn Terrier, Cardigan Welsh Corgi, Chihuahua, Chinese Shar-pei, English Bulldog, German Shepherd, Great Dane, Greyhound, Lakenois, Pekinese, Pug, Saint Bernard, Saluki, Staffordshire Bull Terrier, Whippet
+Afghan, Belgian Shepherd, Boxer, Bull Mastiff, Cairn Terrier, Cardigan Welsh Corgi, Chihuahua, Chinese Shar-pei, English Bulldog, German Shepherd, Great Dane, Greyhound, Lakenois, Pekinese, Pug, Saint Bernard, Saluki, Staffordshire Bull Terrier, Whippet.

 B Locus

 The B locus is responsible for the presence of brown, chocolate, or liver animals.
 It is also responsible for nose color.
 The gene associated with this locus is known as TYRP1.
-In breeds where the A locus does not come into play, any animal that has at least one B allele (and is not ee), will be black in pigmented coat.
+In breeds where the A locus does not come into play, any animal that has at least one B allele (and is not "ee"), will be black in pigmented coat.
 Those dogs, which have two copies of any of several b alleles will be brown.
 There are at least three such b alleles.
 Regardless of other loci, any animal with at least one B allele will have a black nose and pads, while those with any two b alleles will have a liver nose and pads.

 Test for b

 This test analyzes whether an animal has 0, 1 or 2 copies of the mutations typically responsible for brown, which is also known in some breeds as liver, chocolate, sedge, and less frequently, red.
+There are three primary "b" mutations that are responsible for nearly every liver or chocolate dog.
+A notable exception is the French Bulldog where in addition to these three mutations, there is a fourth cause of chocolate that has yet to be identified.

-It can be present at least, but not exclusively, in the following breeds.
+It can be present at least, but not exclusively, in the following breeds:

 Also:

-Any dogs that contain these breeds in their lineage
+Any dogs that contain these breeds in their lineage.

 K Locus